 The Japanese public and government turned their attention to drones after a drone landed on the roof of the Prime Minister's office on April 22, 2015.
 The Civil Aeronautics Act was amended to introduce safety rules for unmanned aircraft vehicles, and the amended Act took effect on December 10, 2015.
+A further amendment was made in September 2019 to expand prohibited airspace and operation conditions.
+In addition, the Act was amended in 2020 to a registration system for drones which will take effect in 2022.

-The amended Act introduces restrictions on (i) areas for flight, and (ii) operation.
-Violations will be penalised with a fine of up to JPY 500,000.
+The amended Act introduced restrictions on (i) areas for flight, and (ii) operation.